How To Keep Cool In Bed At Night

 12. Keep hydrated

 Make sure you keep hydrated during the day and in the evening.
-Try not to drink alcohol, tea, or coffee before bed.
+Try not to drink alcohol, coffee, or other caffeinated drinks before bed.
 Keep a drink of water by the bed to sip during the night.

 If you’re out in the sun on hot days, make sure you keep well hydrated too.
 Try your best not to get sunburnt: stick to the shade, wear a hat, and use sunscreen.
 It’s even harder to fall asleep on a hot night if you’re sunburnt from a long day at the beach.